-The house itself is just as much the star as the painter.
+The house itself is just as much the star as the painter is.
 From the creaks of the floor, the whispers that seem to come from nowhere; each new sound I would discover as I slowly made my way through the halls put me in a perpetual state of fight or flight

-The story is there as you proceed and as you move throughout the house, you are left to explore and discover more about the painter, you will see that our protagonist is both cause and effect of his own demise.
-There is so much darkness in his life, uncovering why isn’t easy and it shouldn’t be, but boy it sucks.
+The story is there as you proceed, and as you move throughout the house, you are left to explore and discover more about the painter; you will see that our protagonist is both cause and effect of his own demise.
+There is so much darkness in his life; uncovering why isn’t easy, and it shouldn’t be, but boy it sucks.

-Clunky controls are an issue here but nothing that some getting used to won’t fix.
+Clunky controls are an issue here, but nothing that some getting used to won’t fix.

-Sound design is executed well here adding in a layer (ha!) of fear by utilizing the DualShock 4 speaker to bring hushed voices during exploration of the house adding in a score that is bone-chilling and used sparingly when needed to bring a sense of dread.
+Sound design is executed well here, adding in a layer (ha!) of fear by utilizing the DualShock 4 speaker to bring hushed voices during exploration of the house, adding in a score that is bone-chilling and used sparingly when needed to bring a sense of dread.

 A significant issue that needs to be addressed is the framerate.
 Luckily, Layers of Fear has little more than opening doors or cupboards to do, so the framerate doesn’t affect the gameplay directly but does take away from the experience.
 Unfortunately, this issue hindered my experience on playthroughs on PlayStation 4.